 The global population is increasing at a steep rate, far outpacing available resources in the traditional “take-make-waste” approach of the linear economy.
 This is why there is a shift towards a circular economy.
-Solutions that aim to reduce waste and the use of new raw materials enable establishing a closed-loop economy.
+Solutions that aim to reduce waste and the use of new raw materials enable the establishment of a closed-loop economy.
 Thus, circular economy solutions turn waste into resources and extend the life of products and materials.
-While recycling, reusing, and repairing have been around for a long time, startups and smart cities are turning to technologies like Artificial Intelligence (AI), the Internet of Things (IoT), and blockchain to advance the circular economy.
+For this, startups and smart cities are turning to technologies like Artificial Intelligence (AI), the Internet of Things (IoT), and blockchain, making them integral aspects of circular economy trends.
+This article was published in June 2021 and updated in August 2023.

 Innovation Map outlines the Top 8 Circular Economy Trends & 16 Promising Startups